akarolewski/HelloTests/README.md

 docker build . -t hello
 docker run -it -p 8080:8080 hello  # After this command, the appliaction server should be running.

-Now open a separate terminal window, navigate again to  and type: cd HelloTests mvn clean test
+Now open a separate terminal window and type: cd HelloTests mvn clean test
 ```